 Kuhlmann has a long history of domestic violence against women in the North Creek area, which included multiple assaults and threats and one incident where he pointed a rifle at the head of a woman.

-He had two prior felony convictions before a May 2012 assault case, in which he attacked a woman and caused broken ribs and facial bones in Johnsburg, that netted him a 5.5-year prison sentence.
+He had two prior felony convictions before a May 2012 assault case, in which police said he attacked a woman and caused broken ribs and facial bones in Johnsburg, that netted him a 5.5-year prison sentence.
 He also was ordered to spend 3 years on parole after his release from prison, and he was paroled in January 2017.

 The Herald reported that Kuhlmann tried to tell police that they could not legally arrest him when he was found hiding behind a door in the alleged victim’s Vermont home.